-The 100% owned Santa Ana project comprises over 36,000 hectares located in the Municipality of Falan, Tolima Department, Colombia, approximately 15 kilometres southeast of the town of Mariquita and 190 kilometres from Bogota, Colombia's capital city.
-The Santa Ana Project consists of five regional parallel scale vein systems across a trend 12 kilometres wide and 30 kilometres long, and covers a significant part of the Mariquita District, the highest-grade primary silver district in Colombia, where mining records date back to at least 1585.
-Under colonial Spanish era control of the mines, silver grades were reported to be among the highest in Latin America with the fourteen mines of Santa Ana producing average smelter returns of 4,300 g Ag/t from veins averaging 1.4 metres wide.
-These colonial mines are on property controlled by Outcrop.
+The 100% owned Santa Ana project comprises over 6,400 hectares in titles and approximately 30,0000 hectares in applications located in the Municipality of Falan, Tolima Department, Colombia, approximately 15 kilometres southeast of the town of Mariquita and 190 kilometres from Bogota, Colombia's capital city.
+The Santa Ana Project consists of five regional parallel scale vein systems across a trend 12 kilometres wide and 30 kilometres long, and covers almost the entire Mariquita District.
+The Mariquita District is the highest-grade primary silver district in Colombia.
+Under Spanish Colonial era control of the mines, with records dating from 1585, silver grades were reported to be among the highest in Latin America, with the fourteen mines of Santa Ana producing average smelter returns of 4,300 g Ag/t from veins averaging 1.4 metres wide.
+The colonial era mines are on titles owned by Outcrop.

 Historic mining depths, structural controls, host rocks and vein textures support a geologic and exploration model for a composite mesothermal and epithermal vein system having mineralization that likely extends to great depth.
+Petrography and fluid inclusions studies show at least two mesothermal mineralization events and one epithermal mineralization event.
 At Santa Ana it is unlikely that there is sharp elevation restriction common to high-grade zones in many epithermal systems with no mesozonal component.

-At the core Royal Santa Ana project, located at the northern extent of just one of the regional vein systems controlled by Outcrop, seven high grade shoots have been discovered - La Ivana hanging-wall and footwall (La Porfia vein system); San Antonio, Roberto Tovar, San Juan (Royal Santa Ana vein systems); El Dorado (El Dorado and El Paraiso vein systems) and Megapozo (El Paraiso vein system).
+At the core Royal Santa Ana project, located at the northern extent of just one of the regional vein systems controlled by Outcrop, thirteen high-grade shoots have been discovered to date - La Ivana hanging-wall and footwall (La Porfia vein system); San Antonio, Roberto Tovar, San Juan (Royal Santa Ana vein systems); Las Maras (Las Penas vein system); El Dorado, La Abeja (El Dorado vein systems); Megapozo, Paraiso (El Paraiso vein system); Espiritu Santo (Aguilar vein system); La Isabela and Los Naranjos.
 Each zone commonly contains multiple parallel veins.
-The veins can show both high-grade silver and high-grade gold mineralization and may be both low and high angle depending on local controls.
-Drilling indicates that mineralization extends from surface or near surface to depths of at least 300 to 450 metres.
+The veins can show both high-grade silver and high-grade gold mineralization, and low-angle veins appear to connect to more common high-angle veins.

-Outcrop currently has three drill rigs mobilized on the Santa Ana project and has obtained promising results from targets showing ten high-grade shoot discoveries to date.
-Drill results indicate that each of the seven discovered shoots are exceptional in size for structural dilation, pinch and swell epithermal vein systems, each measuring greater than 250 metres in surface trace and over 250 metres down-dip, and that all shoots are open in one or more directions along their surface trace and all are open at depth.
+Outcrop currently has three drill rigs in the Santa Ana project focused on delineation of the thirteen high-grade shoots discovered to date, with a current focus on Los Naranjos, Las Maras, El Dorado and Las Abejas shoots.
+All shoots are open in one or more directions along their surface trace and all are open at depth.
 It is expected that deeper drilling of each shoot will significantly increase its current size.
+A total of 323 holes have been drilled on Santa Ana for a total of 55,937 metres.